-Authorship Authorship should be limited to those who meet the following criteria: (1) have made a significant contribution to the conception, design or execution of the reported research and/or (2) authored the manuscript or revised it critically.
-Others who made substantial contributions to the research reported, such as technical help, writing and editing assistance, general support, but who do not meet the criteria for authorship should not be listed as authors but should be acknowledged.
-The corresponding author should ensure that all appropriate coauthors and no inappropriate ones are included in the paper and that all coauthors have seen and approved the final version of the paper and have agreed to its submission for publication.
+Authorship Authorship should be limited to those who meet the following criteria: (1) they have made a significant contribution to the conception, design or execution of the reported research and/or (2) have authored the manuscript or revised it critically.
+Others who have made substantial contributions to the research reported, such as technical help, writing and editing assistance, general support, but who do not meet the criteria for authorship should not be listed as authors but should be acknowledged.
+The corresponding author should ensure that all appropriate and no inappropriate coauthors are included in the paper and that all coauthors have seen and approved the final version of the paper and have agreed to its submission for publication.

 Originality and plagiarism Authors should ensure that they have written and submitted only entirely original works, and if they have used the work and/or words of others, then these works must be cited and/or acknowledged appropriately.
 Publications that have been influential in determining the nature of the work reported in the manuscript should also be cited.
 Plagiarism may take many forms, from copying or paraphrasing substantial parts of another’s paper, to claiming results from research conducted by others.
-Plagiarism in any form constitutes unethical publishing behaviour and is strictly unacceptable.
+Plagiarism in any form constitutes unethical publishing behavior and is strictly unacceptable.

-Acknowledgements Authors should ensure that they have properly acknowledged the contribution of others, and should also cite publications that have been influential in determining the nature of the reported work.
+Acknowledgements Authors should ensure that they have properly acknowledged the contributions of others and should also cite publications that have been influential in determining the nature of the reported work.
 Authors should not use information obtained in the course of providing confidential services, such as refereeing manuscripts or grant applications unless they have obtained the explicit written permission of the author(s) of the work involved.
 Funds and/or scholarships or any economic support in relation to the reported research should also be explicitly stated.